-It depends your use of the term "a business".
+It depends what is meant by use of the term "business".

-It becomes a question of law decided on the facts of the case as to the identity of the separate legal entity on whose behalf the email was sent.
-Same with letters, and any other communication from a company.
+It becomes a question of law decided on the facts of the case which separate legal entity on whose behalf the email was sent.
+Same with letters, and any other communication.

 Changes of Name